 When you need to see a doctor

 When suffering from a slipped disc or any type of back pain, it’s important to see a doctor for your back pain to make sure it’s not serious, that it doesn’t worsen and become serious, and to get the proper treatment.
-Contact DISC Spine Institute, experts in minimally invasive treatments, the most effective medical procedures to treat and eliminate back pain.
-Minimally invasive procedures mean treating back pain and options for slipped disc treatments is easier than ever, with outpatient procedures and easier surgical treatments with small incisions and a quicker recovery time instead of a long hospital stay.
+Why minimally invasive surgery?
+Treating back pain and options for slipped disc treatments is easier than ever, with outpatient procedures and easier surgical treatments with small incisions and a quicker recovery time instead of a long hospital stay.
+Contact DISC Spine Institute, experts in minimally invasive procedures, the most effective medical procedures to treat and eliminate back pain.